 Jane’s ability to attract and hold on to her students resulted in several improvements to her school room and furnishings over the coming years, although Stephen Riggs, who was running his own school nearby, was quick to point out that she used bribery to bring students in.
 He wrote to S.B.
 Treat on April 12, 1855, “We have lost some students to Aunt Jane’s school.
 She bribes them with bait in the form of turnips/potatoes, crackers, etc. We shall never adopt her plan but it’s okay if it doesn’t get too expensive for her.
 This is partly why Mary Riggs didn’t want to come here.
 When our boarding schools are up and running we shall care less”.

-Jane and the Williamson’s bid farewell to Mary Smith Briggs in March or April of 1855.
-Mary was returning to Ohio, but not simply heading back to her parent’s home.
-Instead, she was going to marry none other than John Aiton, the widower whose wife Nancy had been one of Jane’s dearest friends.
-John and Mary were wed on April 20, 1855, in Ohio.
+Jane and the Williamson’s bid farewell to Mary Smith Briggs in April of 1855 when she married none other than John Aiton, the widower whose wife Nancy had been one of Jane’s dearest friends.
+John and Mary were wed on April 20, 1855 at Pejutazee with Dr. Williamson performing the ceremony.
 Mary’s story will be told in a future Dakota Soul Sisters entry.

 The departure of Mary Briggs led to the arrival of Kate Dawes, who came to Pejutazee from Marietta, Ohio, in May 1855.
 Kate was not a missionary but came to the mission because of her poor health.
 She suffered from bronchitis and consumption and the climate in Minnesota was felt to be better than in Ohio.
 On July 28, 1955, Thomas Williamson reported that her health was improved and expected that she would remain with them for two more months.